cschritt/docker-nym-mixnode/README.md

 ### Using compose
 > [!IMPORTANT]
-> Make sure to adjust the configuration and environment variables according to your specific requirements before running the Docker Compose commands.
+> Make sure to adjust the configuration and environment variables according to your specific requirements before running the Docker Compose commands (see [configuration](#configuration)).

-1. Adjust the volume configuration and `NYM_NODE_ID` in the `docker-compose.yml` file to your needs (see [configuration](#configuration)).

-2. Run the following command to initialize the Nym mixnode:
+1. Run the following command to initialize the Nym mixnode:
 ```bash
 docker-compose run init
 ```

-3. After the initialization is successful, start the Nym mixnode:
+1. After the initialization is successful, start the Nym mixnode:
 ```bash
 docker-compose up mixnode
 ```